Monad: A Next-Generation Parallelized EVM Compatible Layer 1

 Diving Deeper into Monad’s History and Background

 Founded in early 2022, Monad is a fairly new addition to the blockchain sphere.
-Nevertheless, a year after the network's development began, the platform raised a 19-million seed round led by Dragonfly Capital and other participants including Placeholder, Shima Capital, Lemniscap, Finality Capital Partners, and various crypto angel investors such as Naval Ravikant (the co-founder of AngelList), 0xMaki (the founder of SushiSwap), and Chris Burniske (the former head of crypto at ARK Invest).
+Nevertheless, a year after the network's development began, the platform raised a 19-million seed round led by Dragonfly Capital and other participants including Placeholder, Shima Capital, Lemniscap, Finality Capital Partners, and various crypto angel investors such as Naval Ravikant (the co-founder of AngelList), and 0xMaki (the founder of SushiSwap).

 Monad was co-founded by Keone Hon (CEO), James Hunsaker (CTO), and Eunice Giarta (COO), all computer science engineers with backgrounds in high-frequency trading (HFT), trading algorithm development, and related disciplines.